 Once you’ve identified the source, you can take steps to remove the allergens.
 Keep surfaces clean.
 Carpet provides a place for dust mites to feed and breed, so eliminate it if you can.
 Wash or vacuum rugs regularly.
 Put allergen-resistant covers on your pillows and mattresses to reduce dust mite exposure.
 Reduce mold by using dehumidifiers and eliminating sources of moisture.

 If you have pet allergies, but you love your pets too much not to keep them, don’t let them in your bedroom.

 Your home is built to be energy-efficient.
 It’s a sealed system, so any allergens that get inside stay trapped unless you take steps to remove them.
 Replace air filters at least every two months.

 Clean Around Your Air Conditioning Units

 You know leaves and debris pile up around your outdoor unit, but have you checked around the inside one?
-That closet often contains dust that can get into the system and be distributed throughout your home.
+That closet often contains the dust that can get into the system and be distributed throughout your home.

 Ventilate and Clean Your Air with an Indoor Air Purification System

 Air purification systems clean the air and remove contaminants from every room of your home.
 They remove germs and bacteria that otherwise would be free to circulate.
 They also remove pet and cooking odors, so your house isn’t just healthier, it smells better.